Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Evaluation

 \end{itemize}

-\paragraph{\bf Limitations.} Despite promising results, several limitations remain: \begin{itemize} \item {\bf Specification correctness:} Our method assumes the formal specification is correct.
-In practice, bugs can also reside in the specification.
-Repairing or suggesting improvements is outside the scope of this work; \item {\bf Bug scope:} We focused exclusively on arithmetic errors.
-Our approach does not yet support other error classes (e.g., control flow, heap misuse); \item {\bf Model hallucination and noise:} While in many cases, LLMs generated high-quality patches, they occasionally introduced irrelevant changes or produced code with syntactic errors.
-We mitigate this with automated validation, but model outputs remain unpredictable; \item {\bf Prompt sensitivity:} The repair quality is sensitive to prompt formulation.
-Subtle changes in wording, context inclusion, or formatting can significantly affect outcomes. \end{itemize}
+\paragraph{\bf Limitations.} Despite promising results, several limitations remain: \begin{itemize} \item {\bf Specification correctness:} Our method assumes that the formal specification is correct, not necessarily having all the assertions and invariants needed for Dafny to prove it.
+Bugs can also reside in the specification, but repairing or suggesting improvements to specs is outside the scope of this work; \item {\bf Bug scope:} We focused exclusively on arithmetic errors.
+Our approach does not yet support other error classes (e.g., control flow, heap misuse); \item {\bf Model hallucination and noise:} While in many cases LLMs generated high-quality patches, they occasionally introduced irrelevant changes or produced code with syntactic errors.
+We mitigate this with automated validation, but model outputs remain unpredictable; \item {\bf Prompt sensitivity:} Repair quality is sensitive to prompt formulation; subtle changes in wording, context, or formatting can significantly affect outcomes.